White7-shark/PyTracker/README.md

-#This tool is for educational and legal purpose only , use it illegally at your own risk !!!
+#This tool is for educational and legal purpose only , use it illegally at your own risk !!!.

-#You will need stable and good internet connection to make the tool run accurately
+#You will need stable and good internet connection to make the tool run accurately.

-#The ownner of this script will not be responsible for any damage or illegal activities used for this script, you do that at your own risk!
+#The ownner of this script will not be responsible for any damage or illegal activities used for this script, you do that at your own risk!.

 ##INSTALLATION##
 git clone https://github.com/White7-shark/SharkTracker.git